 Mottisfont Abbey - house and gardens with great historic interest.
 Exhibitions are also a feature.

-Heale Gardens - Historic house where King Charles II took refuge in 1651.
+Heale Garden - Historic house where King Charles II took refuge in 1651.
 Eighty acres of riverside gardens and beautiful surrounding landscapes.
 There is also a garden centre and shop.

 Furzey Gardens - not just a lovely garden, but a social enterprise, supporting local charity Minstead Trust’s work with adults with learning disabilities.